Mada20/EDJumpilot/README.md

  3. Edit jumpilot.py and configure options in your own way (lines: 14 - 71).
     (For now all settings are for Anaconda and screen resolution FullHD)
  4. Use default HUD colour and set interface brightness to full.
 (System panels (default:4) -> Functions -> INTERFACE BRIGHTNESS)
+ 5. TODO: Ustaw scanner na atak
- 5. If you want, edit jumpilot.py and change options for buttons in lines: 154 -170 or change buttons settings in the game:
+ 6. If you want, edit jumpilot.py and change options for buttons in lines: 154 -170 or change buttons settings in the game:

 | Button | Description |
 | ------ | ------ |